We and our partners have put in place a range of safety measures to support social distancing in the city centre.

 We’ll monitor these measures and adapt them when necessary improve them and meet changing guidance.

-The central market will remain open, with traders using only the stalls around the perimeter.
+The central market remains open, with traders using only the stalls around the perimeter.
 The physical layout of the market presents a range of health and safety challenges – we’re developing a plan to reopen as many of the other stalls as possible.